Hevand/SQLServerDiskPerformance/Readme.md

 - [Premium / Business Critical](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-high-availability#premium-and-business-critical-service-tier-availability)
 ![Illustration: Premium / Business Critical](https://docs.microsoft.com/en-us/azure/sql-database/media/sql-database-high-availability/business-critical-service-tier.png)

+### Performance considerations for a relational database
-In practice, the performance realized by your SQL environment will be a combination of CPU, Memory and Disk performance.
-It is crucial to understand each of these factors and their impact on your application.
+In practice, the performance realized by a relational database will be a combination of CPU, Memory and Disk performance.
+As you are optimizing your application on Azure, it is important to monitor and understand the utilization of CPU, memory and disk during performance-critical operations.

-For this article, we'll limit our focus on the disk performance.
+For the scope of this article, we'll limit the focus on disk performance.
+Although just as important, CPU and memory consumption are much more specific to your workload and harder to discuss as a general topic.

 As explained [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/premium-storage-performance), disk performance is qualified by:
 - IOPS
 - Throughput
 - Latency

-Both [Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes) and [Managed Disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disk-scalability-targets) provide scalability targets and apply throttling on the amount of IOPS and Throughput available.
+On Azure, both [Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes) and [Managed Disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/disk-scalability-targets) provide scalability targets and apply throttling on the amount of IOPS and Throughput available.

 > This approach differs from a typical on-premises situation with a [Storage Area Network](https://en.wikipedia.org/wiki/Storage_area_network).
 On a SAN, a certain maximum number of IOPS / Throughput all connected processes benefit from the maximum IOPS / Throughput that is offered - but also suffer from any 'noisy neighbour' that may exist.
 This unpredictable Quality of Service is undesirable on a public cloud such as Azure.
 Instead, Microsoft will actually allocate the capacity that is advertised to your VM / Disk.

-For IOPS and Throughput, the combination of these limits results in the actual IOPS and Throughput available to a SQL Server machine.
-Actual utilization can be monitored from within the Azure Portal, and you can scale up the VM and available disks (either by scaling or striping) until your application's resource utilization stays under the maximum available capacity.
+For IOPS and Throughput, combining the limit of the VM with the limit of the disk results in the effective IOPS and Throughput available to a SQL Server machine.
+Utilization can be monitored from within the Azure Portal, and if your machine is hitting these limits, you can scale up the VM and available disks (either by scaling or striping) until your application's resource utilization stays under the maximum available capacity.

 ### What if IOPS and Throughput are under control, but the application is still slower than it was on premises?
-This happens when your application is spending its time sequentially 'waiting' for every request/response to complete instead of having multiple processes running in parallel.
+Even when SQL Server stays below the limit on available IOPS and Throughput, your application may not be performing as fast as it did before.
+This can happen when scripts are updating individual rows, where SQL has to 'wait' for every request/response to complete before being able to continue.
 An example can be a script based on [Cursors (Transact-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/cursors-transact-sql?view=sql-server-ver15).

 Here, every call between compute and storage introduces a small delay (latency) that is impacting the total execution time of the script.
 This delay adds up quickly: 1 million operations x 1 millisecond latency = 16 minutes and 40 seconds of execution time, excluding any other processing that may be required.

+> Why not having a 0ms delay?
+There are few considerations when thinking about public cloud.
+First, a public cloud is designed to minimize the Mean Time Till Recovery (MTTR) as opposed to the Mean Time Between Failures (MTBF) that is more common for on premises datacenters.
+Designing for MTTR implies including a level of indirection, which results in additional load balancers / network hops.
+Second, the public cloud is 'shared' infrastructure.
+Every connection needs to be authenticated, encrypted and potentially audited - where your on-premises environment was likely considered a 'trusted' environment that could do without that overhead.

-Fortunately, Azure and SQL Server support different types of storage with different latency characteristics:
+Azure and SQL Server support different types of storage with different latency characteristics:
-- Using Blob storage directly (Latency based on network)
+- Using Blob storage directly (Latency of 5-10ms)
 - Using Premium SSD (Latency of 5-10ms)
-- Using Ultra Disks (latency under 1ms)
+- Using Ultra Disks (submillisecond latency)
 - Using the Local SSD (fastest; latency close to 0ms)

-Premium Disks also supports different caching strategies that leverage local memory and local SSD.
-These strategies are [None, ReadOnly, ReadWrite](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/premium-storage-performance#disk-caching)and will influence your test results.
-These strategies are not available for the other storage options.
+Premium Disks also supports:
+- Caching strategies that leverage local memory and local SSD.
+These strategies are [None, ReadOnly, ReadWrite](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/premium-storage-performance#disk-caching).
+- [Write Accelerator](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/how-to-enable-write-accelerator) when running on M-Series VMs.

+These features are Premium Disk-specific and not available for the other storage options.

+# Performance Test Results
 ## Test approach
 To illustrate the impact of latency on a sequential / SQL cursor-based script, the [PerformanceTest.sql](Scripts/PerformanceTest.sql) script is used.
-Note that this script is specific to validating the impact of latency.
+Note that this script is specific to validating the impact of latency and will have a Queue Depth of < 1; it is not designed to generate high IOPS or Throughput.

-A new SQL Server VM is provisioned for every test, using the steps defined here (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration).
+At the start of every test, provision a new SQL Server VM using the steps defined here (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-storage-configuration).

 ## Results
 > **These results give an anecdotal and informal indication of current execution times.
 These test results should not be considered out of this context**

 ### Using Blob storage:
 |     | SQL VM (D2s_v3, Blob storage) |
 | --- | --- |